jordanallain/tic-tac-toe/README.md

   if statement that worked for most instances but wasn't perfect.
 Broke down the function into smaller functions to make it easier to understand.
 Will break it down even further if I have time at the end but it is working.
+- Hours of struggling trying to get the amount of games a user has associated with them to show up on the page.
+Finally after passing 'data' into my getGamesSuccess I was able to show the amount of games with $('.total-games').text(data.games.length);